 Bachelor of Arts: Middle Eastern Studies (2003) University of Washington

-A multidisciplinary study of history, religion, and language with emphasis in Jewish studies.
+A multidisciplinary study of history, religion, and language with a focus on Jewish studies.